 "The situation in 2020 was unexpected and radical for all of us.
-At first we thought that the lockdown and with it the home office would nip creativity in the bud.
+At first, we thought that the lockdown and working from home would nip creativity in the bud.
 But we discovered that this was not the case.
-The sudden working from home worked amazingly well.
-Creativity always creates and finds new solutions and ways to keep things moving.
-The well-rehearsed teams have continued to work creatively online.
+Suddenly working from home worked surprisingly well.
+Creativity always creates and finds new solutions and ways to keep things moving forward.
+The well-coordinated teams continued to work creatively online.
 Crisis situations often bring to light whether people really work together constructively, and we are very proud of our colleagues in this respect.

-But it has certainly been a strange year and we all miss the personal contact with each other.
-Keeping the agency culture somewhat alive was and is probably one of the biggest challenges for us as managers during this time.
-Exchanges between people create space for new ideas; in the agency, this happens all by itself; in the home office, you have to explicitly make time for it.
-Our awareness of how important workplace atmosphere is for creative people has become even greater, we will continue to nurture this carefully.
-Moreover, I also firmly believe that this situation brings a few insights that we will maintain and cultivate in the future.
-And from the second half of 2021, there will be a lot of catching up to do: we're all really looking forward to coffee breaks, aperitifs and parties together."
+But it has certainly been a strange year and we are all missing the personal contact with each other.
+Keeping the agency culture alive to some extent was and is probably one of the biggest challenges for us as managers during this time.
+The exchange of ideas between people creates space for new ideas; in the agency this happens all by itself, in the home office you have to explicitly make time for it.
+Our awareness of how important the atmosphere in the workplace is for creative people has grown even more, and we will continue to cultivate this carefully.
+I also firmly believe that this situation brings with it a few insights that we will retain and cultivate in the future.
+And from the second half of 2021, there will be a lot to catch up on: we are all very much looking forward to coffee breaks, aperitifs and parties together."

 Petra Dreyfus, Wirz

 "2020 was probably one of the most extraordinary years we have experienced as an agency.
-Despite all the adversities, we are grateful and proud that we were able to have a successful business year.
-This was made possible in particular by the trust and flexibility of our existing clients and great new business, and of course our employees, who proved in 2020 that true teamwork works even in extreme situations.
+Despite all the adversity, however, we are grateful and proud to have had a successful year in business.
+This was made possible in particular by the trust and flexibility of our existing clients, great new business and, of course, our employees, who proved in 2020 that real teamwork works even in extreme situations.

-Especially in the spring of 2020, our world was turned upside down: campaigns and projects that had been worked on for months had to be cancelled or completely rethought, sometimes shortly before launch, so that they corresponded to the current situation in terms of tonality and visual appearance.
-In addition to these demanding tasks, we as an agency had to get used to the fact that planning as we had known it until then was no longer possible.
-Internally, too, we had to do without many cherished rituals this year.
+In spring 2020 in particular, our world was turned upside down: campaigns and projects that had been developed for months had to be canceled or completely rethought, sometimes shortly before launch, so that they corresponded to the current situation in terms of tone and visual appearance.
+In addition to these challenging tasks, we as an agency had to get used to the fact that planning as we had known it in the past was no longer possible.
+Internally, we also had to do without many cherished rituals this year.

-However, like many other Swiss companies, we have proven to ourselves that many things that were previously dismissed as "unrealistic" or "don't work" do work.
-We have learned a lot about digitalization in the workplace and appreciate this modernization.
-Internal rituals and events that we were unable to hold as usual gave way to other, innovative forms of team building and entertainment: for example, we held an internal online card tournament.
+However, like many other Swiss companies, we have proven to ourselves that many things that were previously dismissed as "unrealistic" or "not working" actually do work.
+We have learned a lot about digitalization in the workplace and value this modernization.
+Internal rituals and events that we were unable to hold as usual gave way to other, innovative forms of team building and entertainment: for example, we held an internal online jass tournament.

-We also proved to ourselves that we are more flexible than we might have thought.
-We've been reaffirmed that we have incredibly innovative and adaptable employees who fight through the pandemic workday with discipline and creativity.
-However, as a creative agency, we realize that home offices have limitations and are no substitute for face-to-face and creative interaction.
+We also proved to ourselves that we are more flexible than we perhaps thought.
+It was confirmed to us once again that we have incredibly innovative and adaptable employees who are fighting their way through the pandemic working day with discipline and creativity.
+However, as a creative agency, we realize that working from home has its limits and is no substitute for personal and creative exchange.
 We humans simply need real community.

-In 2021, our most important concern will continue to be investing in even more highly qualified, motivated and enthusiastic employees.
-With Kathrin Jesse, who will be joining us from DDB Berlin in April, we will, for example, be able to reposition the head of our strategy department with an absolute dream team.
-We also have many plans for our valued clients.
-We'll only reveal this much: there are already some highlights in the quiver."
+In 2021, our most important concern remains investing in even more highly qualified, motivated and enthusiastic employees.
+With Kathrin Jesse joining us from DDB Berlin in April, for example, we are able to reposition the head of our strategy department with an absolute dream team.
+Of course, we also have a lot planned for our valued customers.
+We can only reveal this much: there are already some highlights in the quiver."